• Skip to primary navigation

 • Stir in the shredded chicken and cook, stirring, for 1 more minute.

-• Reduce the heat to medium.
-Give the sauce another mix, then stir in the green onions and the sauce.
-Cook, stirring, until the chicken and cabbage are well-coated in the sauce, about 1 more minute.
-Serve immediately.
+• Cook, stirring, until the chicken and cabbage are well-coated in the sauce, about 1 more minute.

 Notes

-The traditional recipe is served with little savory pancakes.
-Instead of those, I use cabbage or lettuce wraps.
-Another option is to serve this dish on a bed of cauliflower rice, to soak up the yummy sauce.
-And of course, you can simply serve it in pretty bowls!
+• Another option is to serve this dish on a bed of cauliflower rice to soak up the yummy sauce.
+And, of course, you can simply serve it in pretty bowls!

 Nutrition per Serving

-Serving: 0.25recipe | Calories: 177kcal | Carbohydrates: 11g | Protein: 18g | Fat: 6g | Sodium: 345mg | Fiber: 2g | Sugar: 4g
+Serving: 0.25 recipe | Calories: 177 kcal | Carbohydrates: 11 g | Protein: 18 g | Fat: 6 g | Sodium: 345 mg | Fiber: 2 g | Sugar: 4 g

-DisclaimersMost of our recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate, and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read our Terms of Use carefully before using any of our recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

 More Chicken Recipes

-• Greek chicken, sliced and served with lemon slices.
+• Greek chicken is served with lemon slices.

 Greek Chicken

-• Thai chicken salad served in a bowl.
+• Thai chicken salad is served in lettuce cups.

 Thai Chicken Salad

-• Moroccan chicken served in a white saucepan.
+• Moroccan chicken is served in a white saucepan.

 Moroccan Chicken

-Leave a Reply Cancel reply
+Leave a Comment or Ask a Question: Cancel reply

 Your email address will not be published.
-Required fields are marked *
+Required fields are marked *.

 Recipe Rating